 Inventory, lb : 0

-Blazei mushrooms are available most of the year.
+Blazei mushrooms are available year-round.

 Recipes that include Blazei Mushrooms.
 One is easiest, three is harder.

 |International Buddhist Society||Kombu and Agaricus Blazei (Brazilian Mushroom) Soup|